Deltares/hydromt_sfincs/docs/user_guide/2_build_model/model_components.rst

 Model Components
 ================

-When making a SFINCS model, you need to create multiple input files.
-With the HydroMT SFINCS plugin, you can easily make these SFINCS model schematizations.
-This plugin helps you preparing or updating several model components of a SFINCS model such as topography/bathymetry, roughness, infiltration maps and dynamic waterlevel and discharge forcing.

 The :py:class:`~hydromt_sfincs.SfincsModel` consists of several components that together represent the full SFINCS model setup.
 Each component manages a specific part of the model (e.g., configuration, grid definition, forcings, or output) and can be read from or